Using This Manual

 As a teacher in a Church classroom, you are in an excellent position to show compassion.
 Although not usually trained to give professional assistance to class members with disabilities, teachers should desire to understand and include these members in the learning activities of the class.
 Class members with mental, physical, emotional, and other disabilities may need special attention.
 The following guidelines should help you reach every member:

 Strive to understand the needs and abilities of each class member.

-Check in advance with a class member before calling on her to read, pray, or otherwise participate.
+Check in advance with a class member before calling on him to read, pray, or otherwise participate.
 Ask such questions as “How do you feel about reading in class?” or “Would you feel comfortable praying in class?”
 If appropriate, check with priesthood leaders, parents, and family members to determine the member’s special needs.

 Try to increase and improve the involvement and learning of the member with a disability.